chriskonnertz/string-calc/README.md

 * This class does not offer support for any other numeral system than the decimal numeral system.
 It is not intended to provide such support so if you need support of other numeral system (such as the binary numeral system) this might not be the library of your choice.

+* General advice: The code of this library is well documented.
+Therefore, do not hesitate to take a closer look at the implementation.